pluralsh/polly/docs/liquid_filters.md

 Implementation: github.com/Masterminds/sprig/v3.mustSlice

 ##  mustToDate
 Converts a string to a date.
 The first argument is the date layout and the second is the date string.
 If the string can’t be converted it returns the zero value.
+Like other `must` functions instead of panicking when there is a problem it will return an error to the template engine.